Rodrigo-RP/EduPay/replit.md

 ## Overview

-Edupay is a SaaS platform designed to automate tuition payments for private schools.
-Its core purpose is to reduce operational burden and delinquency rates.
-Key problems solved include simplifying payments for parents (1-click payments), automating debt collection, reconciling finances, and streamlining tax invoicing (CFDI) directly with the SAT/PAC.
-The ideal usage aims for paperless school operations, elimination of manual collection calls, and over 80% on-time payment rates.
-The platform is multi-tenant, supporting multiple schools, and is production-ready.
+Edupay is a SaaS platform designed to automate tuition payments for private schools, aiming to reduce operational burden and delinquency rates.
+It simplifies payments for parents (1-click payments), automates debt collection, reconciles finances, and streamlines tax invoicing (CFDI) directly with the SAT/PAC.
+The platform supports paperless school operations, eliminates manual collection calls, and targets over 80% on-time payment rates.
+It is a multi-tenant, production-ready system.

 ## User Preferences